Armed Offenders Squad (Victoria): Dissolution and aftermath

 In May 2007, Detective Inspector Bernie Rankin was charged with counselling or procuring the commission of an assault.
 Dabb, Butterfield and Franc were charged with unlawful assault and lying to the OPI.
 The charges against Rankin were later dropped.
 Dabb, Butterfield, and Franc initially seemed likely to fight the charges but later pleaded guilty to assaulting the suspect.
 Dabb and Butterfield received sentences of ten weeks of community service.
 Franc was sentenced to five weeks.

 With the criminal proceedings finalised, the OPI published its report on the Armed Offenders Squad in October 2008.
 The report found that replacing the Armed Offenders Squad with an Armed Crime Task Force had increased the percentage of crimes solved from 47% to 80%, and reduced the average number of annual complaints from 10 to less than 1.
 The report also recommended that video cameras be placed in all Victoria Police vehicles, due to numerous allegations of assaults taking place while suspects were being transported, and that suspects be videotaped from the moment of their arrival at the police station.
 It was concluded that the Squad was a "cultural relic" and that its members had "[drawn] comfort from the strong support they received from the Police Association".
 Police Association secretary Paul Mullett would later step down after being charged with perjury and attempting to pervert the course of justice following an unrelated OPI investigation.
-Cameron Stewart.